Frequently Asked Questions

 - be vigilant in identifying children with symptoms, isolate them and ask parents to collect them.

-No. We have organised staggered drop off and pick up time for pupils.
 You will of course be familiar with the queueing systems from visits to the supermarket and we ask that you conform to this on school grounds so that the teacher can invite pupils in one by one.
-Social distance markers will be placed in areas of concern or ‘pinch-points’ as a visual reminder for parents to respect social distancing parameters.
-Only one parent or carer should accompany the child to school to minimise risk.
+Social distance markers have been placed in areas of concern or ‘pinch-points’ as a visual reminder for parents to respect social distancing parameters.
+Only one family member should accompany the child to school to minimise risk.
 Parents will not be permitted to enter the classroom or school building.
 Schools have no power under the law to enforce social distancing with parents other than to make that request.
 If you need to speak to your child’s teacher please contact them via their class e-mail.

 My child is feeling anxious about coming back to school, how can I prepare them?